 Using honey instead of sugar serves more than one purpose – it tastes great, especially with the lemon, and also helps to prevent crystal formation.
 This results in a smoother bite, particularly important with a dairy-free ice cream.

-This recipe uses eggs for a more traditional custard-based ice cream.
-If you’re looking for a fully plant-based version, try my vegan coconut ice cream, and sub in some lemon juice and zest.
+This recipe uses eggs for a more traditional custard-based ice cream, which makes it very smooth, silky, and almost identical to a dairy-based version.
+If you’re looking for a fully plant-based option, try my vegan coconut ice cream, and add in some lemon juice and zest.

 Ingredients

-- Coconut Cream: this can be bought specifically as coconut cream, or scooped from the top of a couple cans of full-fat coconut milk.
+- Coconut cream: this can be bought specifically as coconut cream, or scooped from the top of a couple cans of full-fat coconut milk.
 Don’t use the water.
+Not to be confused with creamed coconut, which comes in blocks.
+I use full-fat coconut milk simply because it’s easier to find in shops, but an equal amount of coconut cream will be richer.
+If you can get the large cans of coconut cream (usually 80% coconut) use that instead.

 - Vanilla: lemon and vanilla are a stellar flavour combination, like birthday cake.
-I used a whole bean but extract, powder, or paste are equally good (all I had was a bean).
+I used a whole bean but extract, powder, or paste are equally good.

-Remove from heat and stir in the lemon juice.
-Let the custard cool slightly before covering and refrigerating until chilled through, at least four hours.
+Step 6: remove from heat and stir in the lemon juice.
+Let the custard cool slightly before covering and refrigerating until chilled through.

-Once the custard has chilled, add it to your ice cream maker and churn according to the machine instructions.
-See Tips below for how to make it without a machine.
+Step 7: once the custard has chilled, add it to your ice cream maker and churn according to the machine instructions.
+See below for how to make it without a machine.

-Once the ice cream has churned, serve immediately or freeze in an airtight container.
-Thaw at room temperature for about ten minutes before serving if frozen through.
-Freeze for up to a month.
+Step 8: once the ice cream has churned, serve immediately or freeze in an airtight container.

 Adding a small amount of the hot milk mixture to the egg yolks before adding the rest tempers the yolks, preventing them from scrambling.
 Don’t skip this step.